J. K. Rowling: Themes

 Death is Rowling's overarching theme in Harry Potter.
-In the first book, when Harry looks into the Mirror of Erised, he feels both joy and "a terrible sadness" at seeing his desire: his parents, alive and with him.
+She later said that her literary creation of the Mirror of Erised is about her mother's death.
+In the first book, when Harry looks into the mirror, he feels both joy and "a terrible sadness" at seeing his desire: his parents, alive and with him.
 Confronting their loss is central to Harry's character arc and manifests in different ways through the series, such as in his struggles with Dementors.
 Other characters in Harry's life die; he even faces his own death in Harry Potter and the Deathly Hallows.
-The series has an existential perspective – Harry must grow mature enough to accept death.
-In Harry's world, death is not binary but mutable, a state that exists in degrees.
-Unlike Voldemort, who evades death by separating and hiding his soul in seven parts, Harry's soul is whole, nourished by friendship and love.
-Love distinguishes the two characters.
-Harry is a hero because he loves others, even willing to accept death to save them; Voldemort is a villain because he does not.
+Soon after she started writing Philosopher's Stone, her mother died, and she said that "I really think from that moment on, death became a central, if not the central theme of the seven books".
+Rowling has described Harry as "the prism through which I view death", and further stated that "all of my characters are defined by their attitude to death and the possibility of death".

 While Harry Potter can be viewed as a story about good versus evil, its moral divisions are not absolute.
 First impressions of characters are often misleading.
 Harry assumes in the first book that Quirrell is good because he opposes Snape, who appears malicious; in reality, their positions are reversed.
-This pattern later recurs with Moody and Snape.
 In Rowling's world, good and evil are choices rather than inherent attributes: second chances and redemption are key themes of the series.
-This is reflected in Harry's self-doubts after learning his connections to Voldemort, such as the ability of both to communicate with snakes in their language of Parseltongue; and prominently in Snape's characterisation, which has been described as complex and multifaceted.
-In some scholars' view, while Rowling's narrative appears on the surface to be about Harry, her focus may actually be on Snape's morality and character arc.